igorwintner/sql_project_data_job_analysis/README.md

 **🔮 Analytical Mastery:** Enhanced my ability to solve real-world problem, translating inquiries into actionable, enlightening SQL queries.

 # Conclusions
-1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, from  $184,000 to $650,000.
+1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries from  $184,000 to $650,000.

 2. **Skills required for Top-Paying Jobs**: Well-paid data analyst positions demand an advanced mastery of SQL, indicating its pivotal role in securing a top-tier salary.